vickenty/lang-c/README.md

 [![Documentation](https://docs.rs/lang-c/badge.svg)](https://docs.rs/lang-c)

 Ligtweight parser of C language for Rust users.
 Almost full support for C11 revision of the language.
-Several GNU extensions are supported as an option (and enabled by default).
+Several GCC and Clang extensions are also supported as an option.

 ```rust
 extern crate lang_c;